 Thame Remembers Able Seaman Frederick George Beames Hake

 Frederick George Beames Hake was born in Dorking, Surrey on 25th August 1888 to parents Frederick Edward and Sarah Hake (nee Beames).
-He worked as a telegraph messenger when he enlisted on his birthday in 1906 and married Edith Elsie Stanley in Chipping Norton in 1915.
+In 1891 the family were at the Fox Inn in Leafield, near Chipping Norton.

-In Thame his remembered on Thame war memorial and the St Mary’s church and All Saints church memorial boards.
+In Thame his remembered on Thame war memorial and St Mary’s church and All Saints church memorial boards.

 The Thame Remembers Cross was delivered to Portsmouth Naval Memorial, Southsea, Hampshire on 14th June 2017 by Cllr Tom Wyse (Mayor of Thame)